-‘Don’t meddle in US elections’: Donald Trump jokingly tells Vladimir Putin
+‘Don’t meddle in US elections,’ Donald Trump jokingly tells Vladimir Putin

 The US president said he enjoyed a ‘very, very good relationship’ with Putin, and ‘many positive things are going to come out of the relationship’.